People skills are an essential part of work, life, and social success. When you have strong people skills, you are better able to:

 Are you memorable?
 Do you make a strong first impression?
 Do people remember your name after meeting you?
-People with a great presence have an easy time making lasting connections and are extremely good at rapport building.
-Your presence has a direct relationship with your ability to create lasting personal relationships and build a network.
-If you have a strong presence, people gravitate towards you, remember you better and are more likely to work with you.
+People with a great presence have an easy time making lasting connections and are extremely good at rapport-building.
+Your presence has a direct relationship to your ability to create lasting personal relationships and build a network.
+If you have a strong presence, people gravitate towards you, remember you better, and are more likely to work with you.

 People with a weak presence: